 Second Mortgage vs. Refinancing

 What is the difference between a second mortgage and refinancing your existing mortgage?
 When refinancing, you take out another mortgage, often with a better interest rate or a more desirable term, to pay off the initial one.
 By comparison, a second mortgage replaces the first one instead of having two mortgages out at one time, as you would with a second mortgage.

-What Are the Advantages and Disadvantages of a Second Lien?
+What Are the Pros and Cons of Subordinate Financing?